bmrf/tron/README.md

 # DO NOT DOWNLOAD TRON FROM GITHUB, IT WILL NOT WORK!!
 YOU NEED THE ENTIRE PACKAGE FROM [r/TronScript](https://old.reddit.com/r/TronScript)

 I got tired of running these utilities manually and decided to just script everything.
 Tron is basically a glorified collection of batch files that automate the process of cleaning up and disinfecting Windows machines.
+[Common Questions](https://www.reddit.com/r/TronScript/wiki/index#wiki_cq_.28common_questions.29).

 # CONTENTS
 1. [Usage Summary](#use)